 Pour fresh lemon juice into a pitcher.

 Add cold water.
 You can add some ice to the pitcher to keep the lemonade very cold.
-Or, do as I do and to serve the lemonade in glasses over ice so the whole pitcher of lemonade doesn’t get diluted.
+Or, do as I do and serve the lemonade in glasses over ice so the whole pitcher of lemonade doesn’t get diluted.

 Pour into ice-filled glasses, garnished as you wish.
 I like to garnish my lemonade with fresh mint leaves and slices of lemon, but you can pick one or the other, or skip the garnish altogether.
 Raspberries or other berries are a nice pop-of-color additional as well.
-If you wanted to make pink lemonade you could blend up a few raspberries or strawberries and stir them right into the lemonade.
+If you wanted to make pink lemonade, you could blend up a few raspberries or strawberries and stir them right into the lemonade, or try Watermelon Lemonade.

 For limeade, use lime juice instead of the lemon juice.
 Or, try and blend of lemon and lime juice for lemon-limeade.